 Proper implementation and following of the recovery equipment management practices can result in significant benefits for the construction company and site.

-Let’s check out some of the main benefits that project and construction managers can enjoy with proper implementation of equipment maintenance best practices.
+Let’s check out some of the main benefits that project and construction managers can enjoy with proper implementation of construction equipment maintenance best practices.

 While heavy construction equipment maintenance is at the top of the list for most project managers, the smaller areas sometimes get overlooked.